 How to Make an HTTP Request with Python

 Python offers several ways to make HTTP requests.
-The most popular is the requests library, but the standard library's urllib also works.
+The most popular is the requests library—install with pip install requests.
+The standard library's urllib also works.
+For async code, use HTTPX.

 GET request example